Beyond the MSDS Workshop

 Finding Information About Chemical Hazards

 Solvents, cleaners, catalysts, and other chemicals can contribute to cancer, asthma, neurological disease, birth defects, and other health problems.
-This free, 2 ½ hour, informal workshop will give you a hands-on opportunity to use online databases and other tools to identify the hazards associated with the chemicals you use.
+This free, two and a half hour, informal workshop will give you a hands-on opportunity to use online databases and other tools to identify the hazards associated with the chemicals you use.
+View the calendar for upcoming sessions.

 Who should attend: